Post by Graveyardbride on Nov 19, 2014 15:58:03 GMT -5

 Elaine Redwine: “When I found out Dylan was missing, my first gut reaction was: Mark!
 Dylan texted me the night that he arrived where his dad lives and that was the last time I heard from him – 7:06 p.m.
 He didn’t like spending time up at his dad’s cabin because it was so isolated.
 Monday the 19th Mark texted me and asked me if I had heard from Dylan.
 It was very disconcerting that I was six hours away and he’s asking me that question.
 Apparently, when he got home at 11:30 and Dylan wasn’t there, he decided to take a nap.
 Mark’s facts are grossly incorrect about everything.
 I never spoke with a lawyer.
 I do believe Mark has something to do with Dylan’s disappearance.
 I do believe he knows more.
 He’s done everything other than look for Dylan and that’s what makes me suspicious.
 I have more concern over my lost dog than he has over his lost child.
 He wanted control over all of us.
 The story that he’s providing is not consistent with who Dylan is.
 Dylan absolutely did not run away.
 He had nothing to run away from.
 Dylan was a texter.
 It doesn’t make sense that he stopped texting that night.
 If Dylan was just going out to see his friends that day, he wouldn’t have taken all of his belongings.
 None of his belongings have been found.
 Mark talks about his backpack and a fishing pole.
 Dylan is not a big fisherperson.
 He didn’t even know how to thread his own line.
 Dylan was not watching Nickolodeon.
 Dylan watched MTV.
 He doesn’t know his kid well enough to make up a good lie.
 I believe Mark was the last person to see Dylan.”

-Dr. Phil challenged Redwine to submit to a polygraph examination, but he refused and accused his ex-wife of hiding their son, which some felt was an attempt to divert attention from himself in another direction.
+Dr. Phil challenged Redwine to submit to a polygraph examination, but he refused and accused his ex-wife of hiding their son, which some felt was an attempt to divert attention from himself into another direction.
 Dr. Phil commented that he had never encountered a parent of a missing child who refused a polygraph.
 (According to other comments by Redwine, he was administered a polygraph examination by law enforcement and either failed or the results were inconclusive because of the inexperienced polygrapher.)

 Additionally, Redwine failed to outright deny he was responsible for his son’s disappearance and changed tense while speaking, which, according to Statement Analysis techniques, is indicative of deception.
 At one point, Redwine asserted: “I’m not involved in this no matter how I come across, I’m not involved.”